How to Quit Cocaine: Why Getting Help is So Important

 Cocaine Detox at Home Can Be Dangerous

-If you decide to quit your cocaine use “cold turkey,” you may experience uncomfortable physical and behavioral withdrawal symptoms including fever, sleepiness, severe cravings for cocaine, depression, anxiety, and aggression.
-While cocaine withdrawal symptoms are generally considered to be milder than those experienced with many other drugs, they can last for up to several weeks.
 It is also important to note that serious medical complications are becoming more common due to the increased incidence of Fentanyl in cocaine.
-Fentanyl is an extremely dangerous synthetic opioid that is commonly mixed with cocaine, heroin, and methamphetamine to make them cheaper and more potent.
-According to the CDC, Fentanyl is one of the most common drugs involved in overdose deaths.
+Fentanyl is an extremely dangerous synthetic opioid that is commonly mixed with cocaine, heroin, and methamphetamine to make the drug cheaper and more potent.
+According to the National Institute on Drug Abuse, Fentanyl is one of the most common drugs involved in overdose deaths.

 With the supervision of a medical professional, the potentially dangerous side effects of detox can be monitored and treated as necessary.
 When you enter a cocaine addiction treatment program, you have the support of therapists and a medical team that can prescribe comfort medications to lessen the effects of withdrawal.
 They can also safely treat any complications that may arise from concurrent mental health or physical conditions.